Campus Safety Video

 - Phase 1 – All Instructor Workstations in classrooms have the application installed and there is an application icon on the desktop as well as a small icon in the system tray (in the lower right corner of the task bar).
 This application is configured with the appropriate information for identifying to the police the location of the workstation so the officer can be dispatched accordingly.
 The application is only available on Windows PCs (no MAC download available).

 - Phase 2 – Now Available.
 Any individual faculty or staff member will be able to download, install, and configure the application onto their personal, UMSL-provided desktop workstation that is used on the North or South Campus.
 They will be responsible for entering and maintaining the configuration properties identifying the location of the workstation to ensure the police are notified appropriately.
 The application is only available on Windows PCs (no MAC download available).
-Please go to umsl.edu/software to download the Desktop Panic Button software.
+Please visit software distribution to download the Desktop Panic Button software.
 Installation/configuration instructions can be found on the download site and here.

 The desktop icon looks like this: